professional representation

 How to avoid probate

-While the best course of action to help your loved ones avoid probate in the future will depend on your assets and your wishes, some of the tools you can use avoid probate can include (but are not limited to):
+While the best course of action to help your loved ones avoid probate in the future will depend on your assets and your wishes, some of the tools you can use to avoid probate can include (but are not limited to) the following.

 Nearly any asset you own can be transferred to a living trust, which will hold the assets and oversee them according to the terms of the trust (which you will set).